 Once the victim has disrobed, any foreign objects that are found on the body during the examination will be placed in this envelope.
 If fingernail scrapings and clippings are obtained, each hand is done separately and labeled accordingly.

-1 min Step 5: Oral Swabs & Smears Step 5: Oral Swabs & Smears PREA After oral inspection and documentation of injuries, swabs are obtained for DNA and ACP (prostatic acid phosphatase, which is found naturally in both men and women - with higher concentration found in semen).
+Step 5: Oral Swabs & Smears

+After oral inspection and documentation of injuries, swabs are obtained for DNA and ACP (prostatic acid phosphatase, which is found naturally in both men and women - with higher concentration found in semen).
 Swabs are done by briskly rubbing the inside of both cheeks (buccal area) for several seconds.
 Then a smear is made on the glass slide for microscopic examination.
 Oral swabs can be just as important as vaginal or rectal swabs.

-1 min Step 6A: Vaginal Swabs & Smears Step 6B: Penile Swabs and Smears Step 6 Step 6A: Vaginal Swabs & Smears Step 6B: Penile Swabs & Smears A) VAGINAL SWABS AND SMEAR B) PENILE SWABS AND SMEAR PREA A detailed genital trauma assessment is performed.
+Step 6A: Vaginal Swabs & Smears Step 6B: Penile Swabs and Smears

+A detailed genital trauma assessment is performed.
 Inspection of the genitalia prior to collection of evidence is of utmost importance in order to note any injuries and to document all findings on the appropriate diagram.

-For the male victim, the presence of saliva on the penis could indicate that oral-genital contact was made; feces or lubricant (such as saliva, grease, oil, etc.) may be found if rectal penetration occurred.
-1 min Step 7: Rectal Swab & Smear Step 7: Rectal Swab & Smear Any and all injuries are noted.
+For the male victim, the presence of salive on the nonic could For the male victim, the presence of saliva on the penis could indicate that oral-genital contact was made; feces or lubricant (such as saliva, grease, oil, etc.) may be found if rectal 1 min penetration occurred.
+1 min Step 7: Rectal Swab & Smear Step 7: Rectal Swab & Smear Angel Swap Swap Swap Swap Swap Swap Swap Swap Step 7 Any and all injuries are noted.
 Any tears, bruising, etc., color, measurement in centimeters, and location are documented.
 Swabs are obtained from around and in the anal opening, and a smear is made on the glass slide.
-1 min Step 8: Head Hair Combings Step 8: Head Hair Combings During sexual abuse, hairs may be transferred from one individual to the person or clothing of another.
+1 min Step 8: Head Hair Combings During sexual abuse, hairs may be transferred from one individual to the person or clothing of another.
 These hairs can be microscopically compared to known hair samples from both the victim and suspect to determine the origin.
+Step 8 Head and pubic hair are the only hairs on the body that have enough individual characteristics for analysis.
+Delaying the